ShwetaRRao2511/NLP_HealthCare/README.md

+#BeHealthy Use-Case
 # By Shweta
-#"BeHealthy" is a health-tech company and has a web platform that allows doctors to list their services and manage patient interactions and provides services for patients such as booking interactions with doctors and ordering medicines online.
+"BeHealthy" is a health-tech company and has a web platform that allows doctors to list their services and manage patient interactions and provides services for patients such as booking interactions with doctors and ordering medicines online.
 Here, doctors can easily organise appointments, track past medical records and provide e-prescriptions.
 So, companies like "BeHealthy" are providing medical services, prescriptions and online consultations and generating huge data day by day.

 The following snippet of medical data may be generated when a doctor is writing notes to his/her patient or as a review of a therapy that he or she has done.
 "The patient was a 62-year-old man with squamous cell lung cancer, which was first successfully treated by a combination of radiation therapy and chemotherapy."